coleifer/huey/docs/api.rst

     .. py:method:: get([blocking=False[, timeout=None[, backoff=1.15[, max_delay=1.0[, revoke_on_timeout=False[, preserve=False]]]]]])

         Attempt to retrieve the return value of a task.
-By default, :py:meth:`~AsyncData.get` will simply check for the value, returning ``None`` if it is not ready yet.
+By default, :py:meth:`~TaskResultWrapper.get` will simply check for the value, returning ``None`` if it is not ready yet.
         If you want to wait for a value, you can specify ``blocking=True``.
         This will loop, backing off up to the provided ``max_delay``, until the